 Rose tea benefits will make you crave a cup or two.
 It is a hot beverage brewed from dried rose petals and floral buds.
 Many people enjoy rose tea for its medicinal properties.

 Rose tea contains phytochemicals and has many health benefits.
-Evidence suggests that rose tea may relieve menstrual pain, improve digestion, ease anxiety, and help manage diabetes.
+Evidence suggests that rose tea may relieve menstrual pain, provide stress relief, improve digestion, ease anxiety, promote relaxation, and help manage diabetes.

 In This Article

 Rose tea is a hot brew of dried rose petals and buds (Rosa damascena).
 It is not to be confused with rosehip tea, even though rose hips are also added to the tea blend sometimes.
 The petals from several cultivars of the rose species are used to make this floral tea.

 Studies have found that the water extracts of rose flowers have anti-inflammatory and analgesic (painkilling) effects, balancing your body’s hydration.
 These could be linked to the bioactive components present in rose flowers (1), (2).

 In the following section, we will further delve in these benefits and find out what research says about them.

 What Are The Benefits Of Drinking Rose Tea?

 One property of rose tea that has been widely acknowledged is its antioxidant capacity.
 Rose tea is thought to improve menstrual health and reduce anxiety, pain, and inflammatory diseases.

 Menstrual cramps could be a major problem for most women.
 According to studies, almost 50% of female adolescents showed a decrease in academic performance, sports participation, and socializing with friends due to menstrual cramps (3).